yusufturlu/web-stock-tracking-app/README.md

 - **Update Stock**: Modify the name, quantity, or date of an existing product.
 - **Delete Stock**: Completely remove a product from the stock.
 - **View Stock Status**: Display all stock information in a table format.
+- **Displaying the Processed Code for Debug**: The output of the processed code is shown at the beginning (If you want, you can delete the "echo $sql" code and only show the record added output.), and when an error occurs, it also shows the error message.

 ## Installation